No visit to Plymouth harbor is ever complete without visiting Cup Cake Charlies. Some of the best

 Ellisville Harbor State Park is a seaside park with paths down to the waterfront.
 If you take the dirt road to the park entrance you can follow the wide path down to the water’s edge.
 The paths are full of poison ivy so be careful.
 The beach is littered with driftwood and rocks but there is some sand so you can lay your blanket and spend some time.
 At low tide you can walk out and go exploring in the rocks and seaweed.
 Harbor seals swim just off the shore on most days.
 We rented a VRBO that overlooked the water and had views of the park.
 Check out the images of the house we stayed in and the stunning views..
 Getting to the house was challenging due to the dirt road and large puddles (more like small ponds) but once we were there the views were incredible and we woke each morning to the sound of the seals barking and seagulls crooning.

 There are a number of beautiful drives and day trips that you can take from Plymouth.
 Westport harbor is a small but picturesque harbor.
-Buzzards Bay Brewing has a Westport location located in the country with an array of beer choices.
-Stop for a flight to try the different type at a picnic table under the trees.
+Buzzards Bay Brewing has a Westport location located in the country.

 Canal Railroad Bridge: That bridge weighs 2,200 tons and has a center span of 544 feet.
 When the bridge was first constructed (completed in 1935) it was the longest vertical lift railroad bridge in the world.
 The lift section of the bridge is kept in the raised position until a train needs to cross, and then the bridge is lowered, requiring 2.5 minutes to reach the fully lowered and ready position.
 The bridge is owned, operated and maintained by the US Army Corps of Engineers.